 If you buy a stalk of sprouts, cut them off the stem, then before you slice them in half, trim any scraggly ends straight across.
 If you buy a bag of Brussels sprouts, remove any wilted leaves and trim the stem ends.
 The end usually gets dried out in those mesh bags and a simple trim makes them more palatable.

 Generally, it’s best to reheat the same way you cooked a dish in the first place.
 So instead of roasting at high heat, preheat your oven to 350º and warm them for 5-10 minutes.
 Though I microwave them in a pinch (like when I’m hungry!!!), microwaving steams them instead of recrisps them.

-- They also contain Antioxidants which promote good health and lower the risk of certain chronic diseases and could possibly lower the risk of certain cancers.
+They also contain Antioxidants that promote good health and lower the risk of certain chronic diseases and could possibly lower the risk of certain cancers.

 They happen to contain compounds that produce hydrogen sulfate when exposed to high heat.
 This sulfur compound is what makes overcooked Brussels sprouts and other cruciferous vegetables smell stinky like rotten eggs.
 According to Shirley Corriher, author of Cookwise, use a high heat saute or broil your Brussels sprouts to cook them in the shortest amount of time.
 Roasting works, too.

 More Roasted Vegetables You’ll Enjoy: